 Regulations in the UK require that influencers use an advertising disclosure to highlight products featured in receipt of brand payment ‘ad’ [63] or brand gifting ‘gifted’ [64].
 Consistent with the opinions of children and adolescents in previous qualitative research [50,65], many children accepted that products are endorsed for financial gain K (girl, aged 10): “they are trying to make money, make a living, and enjoy their life”.
 In fact, the presence of an advertising disclosure was argued by some to be of little significance as exposure to a food product or brand is still achieved L (girl, aged 10): “even if it wasn’t an advert, you are still posting it online.
 You’re still advertising”.
 YouTubers were said to have a similar attitude, one child recalling how one joked that a branded beverage featured in their content was not featured due to financial gain H (girl, aged 11): “she (YouTuber) got a Coca Cola and said, ‘hashtag not sponsored’.
 It just made me laugh”.
 Such declarations can be confusing [87].
 Relatedly, children were confused by YouTubers who essentially do the opposite and make content look like influencer marketing, through the use of hashtags and brand names, in order to attract future brand deals.
 Thus, it is not surprising that children misinterpret influencer marketing in YouTube videos [83].

 These findings have interesting implications for the regulation of advertising disclosures.
 Not only do many influencers fail to comply with the rules [20,88,89], but children in the current study did not consider advertising disclosures to have any real significance in determining their attitude towards the promoted product.
 This is likely why research shows advertising disclosures have no protective impact on children’s (9–11-years) immediate intake when featured during influencer marketing of an HFSS product [22].
-As suggested in Theme 2, children were less skeptical of marketing by YouTubers who they feel they know well.
+As suggested in Theme 2, children were less sceptical of marketing by YouTubers who they feel they know well.
 This is a concern because children’s greatest exposure to marketing (including for HFSS products) will inevitably be from their favorite YouTubers courtesy of their more frequent viewing of this content.

 3.3.
 RQ3: Children’s Understanding of and Attitude Towards the Behavioural Effects of this Marketing